ben-rowan/vcsv-stream/README.md

 ```

 By setting `unique` to `true` we're telling [Faker](https://github.com/fzaninotto/Faker)
-that we don't want this column to contain any duplicate data for as many rows as this
+that we don't want this column to contain any duplicate data.
-config section applies to.

 #### `text` Columns